eProsima/vulcanexus/docs/rst/tutorials/core/deployment/external_locators/external_locators.rst

 --------------------------------------------------------

 This section provides the step-by-step instructions for setting up the example scenario described in the previous Background section.
-Using a terminal, enter the following command in a terminal, on both hosts.
+Using a terminal, enter the following command, on both hosts.

 .. tabs::